Well Plated; Pease Airmen Help in Local Hospital

+In the middle of a bustling kitchen, two workers wearing uniforms meant to conceal them stand out from the others.

-Senior Airman John Hiki of the 157th Maintenance Group loads a dishwasher during a lull in food services Jan.
-6, 2022 at Exeter Hospital, New Hampshire.
-Hiki, assigned to the NHNG's COVID-19 relief mission Operation Winter Surge, has been working in the hospital’s food and nutrition department for more than a month.
-(U.S. Air National Guard photo by Staff Sgt.
-Taylor Queen)
+Senior Airman John Hiki and Master Sgt.
+Chad Logan of the 157th Maintenance Group have been working in Exeter Hospital’s food and nutrition department for more than a month.
+They are a part of the New Hampshire National Guards’ latest COVID-19 relief mission Operation Winter Surge.

+“They have really been a life saver,” said Connie Gregoire, who works for the hospital’s food and nutrition services.
+“They came in and started doing a lot of the stuff we just don’t have the time to do because of manpower.”

+The NHNG has 95 airmen and soldiers filling various roles such as administrative work and food services in 13 hospitals across the state.
+This week, Gov. Chris Sununu activated another 100 NH guardsmen and women to expand hospital support and assist at county nursing homes.

 |Date Taken: